openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

   parameters separated by a comma.
 Dimensions need quoting when they contain special chars [&,(,),{,},>,<] that confuse the CLI parser.

+``--sort-by <SORT BY FIELDS>``
+  Fields to sort by as a comma separated list.
+Valid values are id, name, severity, updated_timestamp, created_timestamp.
+Fields may be followed by "asc" or "desc", ex "severity desc", to set the direction of sorting.

 ``--offset <OFFSET LOCATION>``
   The offset used to paginate the return data.